Ben Hatke: Zita the Spacegirl

 According to The Hollywood Reporter, Zita the Spacegirl, "centers on a girl named Zita who embarks on a journey to becoming an intergalactic hero after her friend is abducted by an alien doomsday cult.
 Along the way, she rides a giant mouse, deals with humanoid chickens as well as robots, and makes friends with a blob-like creature."

 According to Hatke, the character was actually created by his wife Anna while she was still in high school.
 When Hatke and Anna met in college, he began adapting the character into its present incarnation.

 He continued developing the character in webcomics and then a short story titled "Zita the Spacegirl: If Wishes Were Socks," in the 2008 Random House anthology Flight Explorer.

 Zita the Spacegirl debuted in 2011 with First Second Books.
 The second and third volumes appeared in 2012 and 2014.

-In 2016, it was announced that Fox Animation had picked up movie right for the Zita trilogy; the films will be produced by Chernin Entertainment.
+In 2016, it was announced that Fox Animation had picked up the movie rights for the Zita trilogy; the films will be produced by Chernin Entertainment.

 Personal life

 Hatke lives in Front Royal, Virginia, with his wife Anna and their five daughters.
-In September, 2019 their then youngest daughter Ida died in a horse-related accident.
-They had another daughter two years later.
 He is an avid player of role-playing games, as well as a practitioner of archery.
 He is also a fire-eater and amateur tumbler.

+Hatke's daughter Ida died in an accident in 2019, at the age of four.